Phuket Andaman F.C.: History

-In 2009, the club is formed as Phuket Football Club, nicknamed The Southern Sea Kirins, and admitted to the Regional League South Division.
-Club home games to be played at Surakul Stadium.
-Sirirak Konthong named as the first ever coach of Phuket.
-In 2010 Phuket won the Southern Regional Division 2 and finished 2nd in the Division 2 Champions League after losing to Buriram FC in the final anyway the club promoted to Division 1.
+In 2009, the club was formed as Phuket Football Club, nicknamed the Southern Sea Kirins, and admitted to the Regional League South Division.
+Club home games were played at Surakul Stadium.
+Sirirak Konthong was named as the first ever coach of Phuket.
+In 2010, Phuket won the Southern Regional Division 2 and finished 2nd in the Division 2 Champions League after losing to Buriram FC in the final.
+However, the club was promoted to Division 1.

-In 2017, Phuket F.C. decided to dissolve the club due to financial problems about unfair contract cancellation.
+In 2017, Phuket F.C. decided to dissolve the club due to financial problems in connection with unfair contract cancellations.

 In 2018, Phuket F.C. collapsed and combined with Phuket City.

 In 2022, Phuket Andaman competed in the Thai League 3 for the 2022–23 season.
-It is their 3rd season in the professional league.
+It was their 3rd season in the professional league.
 The club started the season with a 1–0 home win over Muang Trang United and they ended the season with a 1–2 away defeat to Muang Trang United.
-The club has finished 6th place in the league of the Southern region.
-In addition, in the 2022–23 Thai League Cup Phuket Andaman was defeated 0–1 by Young Singh Hatyai United in the first qualification round, causing them to be eliminated.
+The club finished in 6th place in the league of the Southern region.
+In addition, in the 2022–23 Thai League Cup, Phuket Andaman was defeated 0–1 by Young Singh Hatyai United in the first qualification round, causing them to be eliminated.